 Abstract

 Activated charcoal was added to the elongation medium of Aloe barbadensis micropropagated in vitro.
-Shoot growth was significantly increased by the addition of activated charcoal.
-The effect of activated charcoal may be attributed to several factors including alteration of medium pH and modification of nutrient availability.
-Therefore, in order to explain the improvement of the growth performance, the effect of activated charcoal on medium pH and elements uptake during the culture period was investigated.
-We found that activated charcoal was able to counteract the drop of the medium pH observed in absence of activated charcoal, probably because it decreased the NH4+/NO3- uptake ratio; in fact, a significant negative correlation between NH4+/NO3- uptake ratio and medium pH was observed.
-Moreover, activated charcoal significantly affected the elements concentration in the shoots, given its ability to capture cations on its particle surface and therefore to reduce their concentration in tissues.
-In absence of activated charcoal accumulation of Fe in the shoots was detected after 40 days of culture which may be a stress factor responsible for the reduction of growth.
+Its inclusion significantly increased shoot growth.
+This may be attributed to several factors including alteration of medium pH and modification of nutrient availability.
+It was found that activated charcoal prevented a drop medium pH which occurred observed in its absence, probably because it decreased the ammonium:nitrate (NH4+:NO3-) uptake ratio.
+In fact, a significant negative correlation between NH4+/NO3- uptake ratio and medium pH was occurred.
+Moreover, activated charcoal significantly affected the elements’ concentration in the shoots, given its ability to capture cations on its particle surface and therefore to reduce their concentration in tissues.
+In the absence of activated charcoal Fe accumulation in the shoots was detected after 40 days of culture.

 Keywords